sylph01/sylph01.github.io/_posts/2020-05-10-iiw-writeup.md

 ## The IIW experience itself

-This is the first time attending any IIW and any remote "unconference" (note that I have attended some sessions in the past IETF meeting, which also went completely virtual).
+This is the first time attending any IIW and any remote "unconference" (I have attended some sessions in the past IETF meeting, which also went completely virtual).

 Unconferences are a challenge, especially attending one that is not in my native language.
 Being able to ask questions in chat was very helpful for this reason.